 Your website doesn't need to win design awards.
 But it does need to work for you — not against you.
-Most Singapore SMEs don't lose clients to bad products or poor service.
-They lose them to a bad first impression that happens before the first conversation even starts.
+In our experience auditing Singapore SME websites, the pattern is consistent: most lose clients not to bad products or poor service, but to a bad first impression that happens before the first conversation even starts.

 Here are five signs your website is the problem — and what to do about each one.